Hopac/Hopac/Docs/Programming.md

 -----------------------------

-The alternative mechanism (events in CML) allows the definition of first-class synchronous operations and is an abstraction mechanism that was first introduced by Concurrent ML.
+The alternative mechanism (events in CML) allows the definition of first-class synchronous operations.
 In the previous sections we have already seen some simple uses of alternatives.
 In this section we'll take a closer look at alternatives.

+### Base Alternatives

+### Choose and Wrap

+### Guards

+### Negative Acknowledgements

 ### On the Semantics of Alternatives